AaronTaylorG33K/LiquidTables/README.md

 ## Prerequesites

-Docker & K8s, install it!
+Docker, K8s & Make - install it!

 ## How to Use LiquidTables